EWG Hooks: Must-Have Best Bass Fishing Guide

 EWG hooks are highly useful, but they are not the answer to every situation.
 Anglers should know when another hook style may be better.

-For open-water finesse fishing, a lighter wire hook or a different presentation may be more appropriate.
-In extremely subtle presentations, too much hook can hurt bait action or cause unnatural movement.
+For open-water finesse fishing, a lighter-wire hook or a different presentation may be more appropriate.
+In extremely subtle presentations, too much hook can hurt bait action or create unnatural movement.

 For certain wacky-rig setups, a standard wacky hook may outperform an EWG because it allows the bait to flutter more freely.
 For treble-hook baits like crankbaits and topwaters, EWG hooks are not the right tool at all.